| | |

 Woman hiking under moss along the trail of ten falls at silver falls state park in Oregon in the pacific northwest.

-• Good hiking boots.
+2. Good hiking boots.
 Waterproof boots with good traction are essential, and a quality pair can last for years.
-We recommend the Lowa Renegade for women and men.
+We highly recommend Lowa’s Renegade hiking boots.

-• Sun protection.
-We recommend the Sahara Sun Hoodie (for women and men), which is a sun shirt that offers UPF 50+ sun protection, and Dermatone’s sport sunscreen.
+4. Sun protection.
+We recommend the Sahara Sun Hoodie (for women and men), which is a sun shirt that offers UPF 50+ sun protection.
+For sunscreen we like Dermatone’s sport sunscreen and Skin Protector Balm (for winter).

-• A headlamp.
-The Black Diamond Storm 500-R Rechargeable Headlamp is lightweight, compact, waterproof, and USB rechargeable.
+5. A headlamp.
+The Black Diamond Storm 400 Rechargeable Headlamp is lightweight, compact, waterproof, and USB rechargeable.

-• A comfortable day pack.
-We recommend the REI Trail 25 (unisex).
+6. A comfortable day pack.
+We recommend the REI Trail 25 (unisex), the Gregory Juno daypack for women, or the Gregory Inertia daypack for men.

 There are a few additional things to note about gear for this trail.
 First, there is a TON of water along this hike, so you don’t need to carry much with you as long as you have a filter.
 Second, in winter I highly recommend bringing microspikes, aka trail crampons.
 Our favorites are from Hillsound (a Canadian company), but I’ve also heard good things about the Kahtoola brand.
 This trail can be slick and icy in the colder months, so it’s best to be prepared!